mafifafm/pxt-microbit/docs/test/courses/csintro/algorithms/activity.md

 2. What’s an algorithm?
  - a.
 The word used to describe all computer codes
  - b.
 Sets of instructions to a computer
  - c.
-A type of hardware used with micro:bit
+A type of hardware used with Ragga
  - d.
-The area of a MakeCode project that shows how a program looks when run on the micro:bit
+The area of a MakeCode project that shows how a program looks when run on the Ragga

 3. What is an event in programming?
 4. What is an event handler?